SQream/sqream_docs/first_steps.rst

 This tutorial assumes you already have a SQream DB cluster running and the SQream command line client installed on the machine you are on.

+.. rubric:: If you haven't already:

+* :ref:`Set up a SQream DB cluster<setup>`

+* :ref:`Install SQream SQL CLI<sqream_sql_cli_reference>`

-Run the client like this.
+Run the SQream SQL client like this.
 It will interactively ask for the password.

 .. code-block:: psql